ycrc/ycrc.github.io/docs/clusters/bouchet_getting_started.md

 For detailed information about job limits and available compute nodes in each partition, please refer to [our Bouchet partition documentation](/clusters/bouchet/#partitions-and-hardware).
-Please use `devel` partition for code development, debugging, and compilation.
-Jobs submitted to [`mpi` partitions](/clusters-at-yale/job-scheduling/mpi/) need to request at least two nodes and are allocated full nodes.
-The H200 GPUs are available in a dedicated partition (`gpu_h200`) and are available for all users.

 ### Storage